wuyichen24/coding-interview/docs/problems/graph/Course_Schedule_II.md

       - So one correct course order is `[0,1,2,3]`.
 Another correct ordering is `[0,2,1,3]`.

 ## Solutions
-- Solution 1: Using node indegree
+- Solution 1: Using node indegree (Kahn's algorithm)
    - Idea
       - We first process all the nodes/course with 0 in-degree implying no prerequisite courses.
       - If we remove all these courses from the graph, along with their outgoing edges, we can find out the courses/nodes that should be processed next.
 These would again be the nodes with 0 in-degree.